teamplify/teamplify-runner/README.rst

 `Teamplify <https://teamplify.com>`_ is a personal assistant for your development team that helps you to track the work progress and automatically notify the team about situations that may require their attention.
-It is available in two deployment options: `in the cloud <https://teamplify.com>`_ or on-premise.
-This package is the installer for the on-premise version.
+It is available in two options: `in the cloud <https://teamplify.com>`_ or on-premise installation.
+This package is the installer and runner for the on-premise version.

 System requirements